evispa/NercuryObjectRouterBundle/README.rst

 Custom action
 -------------

 Custom actions can be easily used instead of the provided two.
-More documentation in custom_action.rst.
+More documentation in doc/custom_action.rst.

 Redirects
 ---------